 If Title IV aid has been earned by the student, but not disbursed prior to withdrawal, the student is entitled to a post-withdrawal disbursement.
 Manchester University will request the student's permission prior to disbursing the loan funds to the student's account.
 A letter will be emailed to the student's personal email address of record within 30 days of the date of determination the student withdrew, requesting that the student provide authorization in writing to disburse the funds.
-We ask that you respond within 14 days of receiving the letter to inform us if you want to accept the funding.
-If we do not receive a response, we are not required to make the post-withdrawal disbursement.
+The student will be required to respond within 14 days of receiving the letter to inform the University of acceptance of the funding.
+If the University does not receive a response a post-withdrawal disbursement is not required.